-We both wanted ethical rings and we have loved Windfall Jewellry for a long time, so that part was easy.
+We both wanted ethical rings, and we have loved Windfall Jewellery for a long time, so that part was easy.
 We decided to design our own rings and went through that process together, but we both knew that I would be the one to propose.
 As a little girl, I had never imagined my wedding or being proposed to, but Cassie did.

 I held on to both our rings for six months before I proposed.

 A: We were spending the night in a nice hotel in the city for her birthday, so I told her we could spend the next day in the city and maybe have a picnic somewhere nice.
-I knew she wanted to watch the sunrise so I thought about taking her to a lighthouse, but I also left it open because I knew she might change her mind on the day.
-I just wanted Cassie to have the best weekend and I knew I’d find the right moment to propose.
+I knew she wanted to watch the sunrise, so I thought about taking her to a lighthouse, but I also left it open because I knew she might change her mind on the day.
+Just wanting Cassie to have the best weekend, and I knew I’d find the right moment to propose.

 I called ahead and asked the hotel for an upgrade for a room with a view of the water, and good thing I did because, just like I thought, Cassie changed her mind and wanted to watch the sunrise from our room.

-We then spent the day wandering the harbor and sipping cocktails, before making our way to Wendy’s secret garden in Lavender Bay.
-We wandered through the garden and had a cute little picnic and then when Cassie wanted to take a photo of me under an elephant (taro) plant, I knew that was the moment!
+We then spent the day wandering the harbor and sipping cocktails before making our way to Wendy’s secret garden in Lavender Bay.
+We walked through the garden and had a cute little picnic, and then when Cassie wanted to take a photo of me under an elephant (taro) plant, I knew that was the moment!

 I showed her the ring and she was crying and kissing me before I even had the chance to ask the question.

-A: To us, our engagement has been a celebration of or love over the years, and our commitment to one another for the rest of our lives.
+A: Our engagement has been a celebration of our love over the years, and our commitment to one another for the rest of our lives.
 If we’re going to get married, we’re going to do it right.
-That means making sure we’re on the same page, making sure we support each other, we communicate and work together towards our goals.
+That means making sure we’re on the same page, making sure we support each other, communicating, and working together towards our goals.

-It feels like we’ve made a commitment to work with each other but also work on ourselves FOR each other.
+It feels like we’ve committed to work with each other and work on ourselves FOR each other.

 How is wedding planning going?

 A: We’re not fussed about wedding planning yet.
-We both want to get married in one of our favorite places, Palm Springs, so we are going to take our time to save and for me to graduate.
+Both wanting to get married in one of our favorite places, Palm Springs, so we will take our time to save and for me to graduate.

-We would like to have our closest family and friends there, but are also happy to just elope!
+And, we would like to have our closest family and friends there, but are also happy just to elope!

-What we do know is that we want it to be the best celebration, and it definitely won’t just be a one day thing.
+We know that we want it to be the best celebration, and it definitely won’t just be a one-day thing.
 We’re talking a relaxing holiday for everyone leading up, and then a BIG PARTYYYY.

-C: Well considering I have worked on over 100 weddings as a florist, we know a lot about what to expect with pricing, how vendors work, etc. I have also made friends with other amazing wedding suppliers, so we will probably choose that way.
+C: Well, considering I have worked on over 100 weddings as a florist, we know a lot about what to expect with pricing, how vendors work, etc. I have also made friends with other outstanding wedding suppliers, so we will probably choose that way.
 We definitely want people who are like-minded and already create things we LOVE, so we know we can fully trust them.